hallav/LuxUS-HS/README.md

 ```

 ## LuxUS-HS analysis workflow
-The LuxUS-HS analysis workflow for a bisulfite sequencing data set (starting from raw data) is following:
+The LuxUS-HS analysis workflow for a bisulfite sequencing data set (starting from raw sequencing data) is following:
 * Align reads to a reference genome.
 * Transform the aligned reads to count data.
 * Estimate the experimental parameters such as bisulfite conversion efficiency if spike-in samples are available
 * Run preanalysis step to get genomic windows with F-test p-value below the desired threshold (script *prepare_data_for_LuxUS_HS.py*).
-* Run LuxUS-HS analysis for each chosen genomic window, this step is parallelizable (script ).
+* Run LuxUS-HS analysis for each chosen genomic window, this step is parallelizable (script *run_LuxUS_HS.sh*).
 * Set BF threshold to determine DMR, possibly combine DMRs and filter them further.
-* Investigation of estimated indicator variable d.
+* Investigation of estimated indicator variable **d**.

 The preanalysis step and its parameters are explained in detail in https://github.com/hallav/LuxUS